Kirill0170/MCNnet_2.0/README.md

 ## DNS
 Servers will be able to have domain names, like "example.com".
 ## Servers
-Servers are special clients, which can handle connections from different clients.
+Servers are clients which are running some application and handle connections from another clients.
 There are different protocols of connecting to server, each designed to accomplish specific tasks.
+It is also possible to write your own protocol!
-## Protocols
+# Protocols
-**[SSAP]** - Simple Server Application Protocol, allows simple terminal connection with basic I/O facilities.
+**[SSAP]** - (done)Simple Server Application Protocol, allows simple terminal connection with basic I/O facilities.
-**[FTP]** - simple File Transfer Protocol connection, however does not support TUI.
+**[FTP]** - (done)simple File Transfer Protocol connection, however does not support TUI.
-**[SSAPF]** - SSAP with FTP attached to it, can download and upload files.
 **[SSTP]** - [Planned] Simple Site Transfer Protocol - graphical sites, as we know it.
 **[UAP]** - Universal Auth Protocol, for managing logins.